gcubed.data.database

 Arguments

-• filename: The filename to save the database to
+• filepath: The path to the file where the database is to be saved.

 Exceptions